mgedmin/check-python-versions/README.rst

                            2.7,3.5-3.7
       --skip-non-packages  skip arguments that are not Python packages without warning about them
-      --only ONLY          check only the specified files (comma-separated list)
+      --only FILES         check only the specified files (comma-separated list, e.g. --only tox.ini,appveyor.yml)

     updating supported version lists (EXPERIMENTAL):
       --add VERSIONS       add these versions to supported ones, e.g --add 3.8